ata-crtl/emp-/README.md

   |coil lead other side|j2|

-  3.place the pcb into the case and close.
+  4.place the pcb into the case , place the heat set inserts and screw the case shut.

 -----
 ## Safety precautions